 The fan was quiet, the lighting perfect.
-Out From Underneath was playing on the Dolby Digital surround sound.
-The toilet, made by Toto, had a warm water spray, heated seat, air dryer, and a few other controls.
+Longstride was playing on Pandora.
+The toilet, made by TOTO, had a warm water spray, heated seat, air dryer, and a few other controls.
 Stepping into the main part of the bathroom, one could see a long vanity with gleaming marble countertops, replete with three basins.

 The basin in the middle had a small toothbrush and glass near it.
 A glance from Bill, "Well be teaching our daughter about dental hygiene."